 MUS 129 - MIDI Recording Techniques

 An introductory course in computer-assisted music production.
 Students will learn the fundamentals of the Musical Instrument Digital Interface (MIDI) as they pertain to MCC's own MIDI studio.
-Using the synthesizer, drum machine and tone generator, students will produce high quality demo tapes of the music of their choice.
-Three class hours.
-(SUNY-A)
+Using a weighted piano keyboard controller connected via USB to an Apple computer running Digital Performer software, students will produce high quality music audio files.

 Prerequisite: Basic keyboard proficiency or permission of instructor.